neoforged/.github/primers/1.21.6/index.md

         - `persistentBuffer` - Holds a reference to an immutable section of some buffer.
         - `$ReadView` -> `$GlMappedView`
     - `GlCommandEncoder`
-        - `executeDrawMultiple` now takes in a collection of strings that defines the list of required uniforms
+        - `executeDrawMultiple` now takes in a collection of strings that defines the list of required uniforms and a generic indicating the object of the draw call
         - `executeDraw` now takes in two `int`, the number of instances of the specified range of indices to be rendered and the base vertex
     - `GlConst#toGl` for `BufferType` and `BufferUsage` -> `bufferUsageToGlFlag`, `bufferUsageToGlEnum`
     - `GlDebugLabel#pushDebugGroup`, `popDebugGroup` - Profiler commands for grouping similar calls.